hemayet-nirjhoy/backpacker/README.md

 ![](screenshot/backpacker-availabletrip.png)

 # Seat Orientation
 Seats are Oriented based on the actual position of the seats in bus.
-Red mark seats are already booked by someone, a passenger cant select those seat untill anyone cancel his/her trip
+Red mark seats are already booked by others, a passenger cant select those seat (red marked) untill anyone cancel his/her trip

 ![](screenshot/seat-orientation.png)